Nomantu Nkomo-Ralehoko

 Nomantu Nkomo-Ralehoko (born 8 June 1966) is a South African politician and a member of the African National Congress.
-She has served as the Gauteng MEC (Member of the Executive Council) for Health and Wellness since October 2022.
-She was the MEC for Finance and e-Government from May 2019 until October 2022.
+She has served as the Gauteng MEC (Member of the Executive Council) for Social Development since April 2026.
+She was the MEC for Finance and e-Government from May 2019 until October 2022 and the MEC for Health and Wellness from October 2022 until June 2024.
 Nkomo-Ralehoko was elected to the Gauteng Provincial Legislature in June 1999.

 She briefly served as the Education MEC in May 2019.
 She was the deputy speaker of the Gauteng legislature from March 2018 until May 2019.
 Nkomo-Ralehoko was also the Gauteng MEC for Agriculture and Rural Development between May and June 2009.

 Early life and education

 Nkomo-Ralehoko was born in 1966 in Ngcobo in the Eastern Cape Province.
 She matriculated from Nyanga Senior Secondary School.
 After matric, she moved to the Transvaal Province where her father lived.
 She studied office administration at a Vaal college.
 In 1988, she started working at Cosatu house.
 Her sister worked for the Construction and Allied Workers Union.
 She filled in for her sister when she was on maternity leave.